chemodun/X4-XMLDiffAndPatch/README.md

 ## Important note

 It is highly recommended to use the `diff.xsd` file to validate the diff XML files.
 It is especially important when you creating them by `XMLDiff.exe`.
+If the `diff.xsd` file if it located in the "current" folder it will be used automatically.
+If you want to use another `diff.xsd` file, you can specify it with the `-x` option.

 ## How to use